Towards a Centre

 A solution to these problems is to set up a data warehouse as single source of truth.
 Centrally stored data is not only faster to locate, universally accessible, compatible, consistently updated and coherent.
 It also provides a powerful basis for business intelligence.

 Several of our experts have extensive experience with these issues of data management and business intelligence.
 More than ten years ago they began working with a leading German asset management company – the start of a trusting and ongoing partnership.

-Their main task has been to develop and continuously update a central data hub applying data warehouse technology.
-It was to pool details about all the investment funds of the company, integrating information from numerous sources.
-Then, it had to organise, analyse and update the data on a daily basis to automatically provide fund managers, risk controllers, investors and regulators with the required information.
+Their main task has been to develop and continuously expand a central data hub applying data warehouse technology.
+The hub was to pool details about all the investment funds of the company, integrating information from numerous sources.
+Then, it has to transform the data, assure its quality and update it on a daily basis to automatically provide fund managers, risk controllers, investors and regulators with the required information.

 Trust in the Team